kyle-long/hackytrack/README.md

 Elapsed Time : 0:14:31.114860
 ```

-To exit use "stop" keyword.
+To exit use "exit" keyword.

 hackyanalyze
 ------------